The Calabasas City Council is

 act as the final appeal body on rulings of commissions, appoint the City

-Manager, Chief Financial Officer, and City Attorney, and all members of
+Manager, the City Attorney, and all members of

 the various commissions and committees.